must253/habbo.js/README.md

 # Help
-If you don't understand something in the documentation,  please don't hesitate asking your questions to ャ 'Mu$t#4528.
+If you don't understand something in the documentation,  please don't hesitate asking your questions to #bymustt.

 # [Server](https://discord.gg/y93aC9MwXC)